-For selecting the order our G-StMVAR model, we started by estimating one-regime StMVAR models with autoregressive orders $p=1,...,12$ and found that AIC was minimized by the order $p=1$.
-Then, we estimated a two-regime StMVAR model with $p=1$ but found this model somewhat inadequate.
-Therefore, we increased the autoregressive order to $p=2$, which increased the AIC.
-The overall adequacy of the StMVAR($2, 2$) model, i.e., G-StMVAR($p=2$, $M_1=0$, $M_2=2$) model, was found reasonable, so we employ it for the further analysis.
+For selecting the order of our G-StMVAR model, we start by estimating one-regime StMVAR models with autoregressive orders $p=1,...,12$ and find that AIC is minimized at $p=1$.
+Next, we estimate a two-regime StMVAR model with $p=1$ but find this model somewhat inadequate.
+Consequently, we increase the autoregressive order to $p=2$, which increases the AIC but improves the model's adequacy.
+The overall adequacy of the StMVAR($2, 2$) model, i.e., G-StMVAR($p=2$, $M_1=0$, $M_2=2$) model, is found reasonable, so we employ it for the further analysis.
 Because the model does not contain large degrees of freedom parameter estimates, we do not consider incorporating Gaussian mixture components by switching to a G-StMVAR model with $M_1>0$.
 Details on model selection and the adequacy of the selected model are provided in Appendix~\ref{sec:adequacy}.

 The estimated mixing weights of the StMVAR($2,2$) model are presented in the bottom panel of Figure~\ref{fig:seriesplot}.
-The first regime (blue) mainly prevails after the Financial crisis in 2008, but it obtains large mixing weights also before and during the early 2000's recession.
-The second regime (red) dominates when the first one does not, that is, mainly before the Financial crisis.
-After the Financial crisis, its mixing weights stay close to zero, excluding a short period before the early 2010's recession, however.
-Since the prevailing regime starts switching sharply from the second to the first in October 2008, our model is consistent with the evidence that the ECB changed its reaction function after the bankruptcy of Lehman Brothers in September 2008 \citep{Gerlach+Lewis:2014}.\footnote{\cite{Gerlach+Lewis:2014} found that the ECB was cutting the interest rates faster at the time of the crisis, and that the ECB started a policy shift back in the late 2010.
+Regime 1 mainly prevails after the Financial crisis, but it obtains large mixing weights also before and during the early 2000's recession.
+Regime 2 dominates in the remaining time periods, that is, mainly before the Financial crisis.
+Since the prevailing regime starts switching sharply in October 2008, our model is consistent with the evidence that the ECB changed its reaction function after the bankruptcy of Lehman Brothers in September 2008 \citep{Gerlach+Lewis:2014}.\footnote{\cite{Gerlach+Lewis:2014} found that the ECB was cutting the interest rates faster at the time of the crisis, and that the ECB started a policy shift back in the late 2010.
 According our StMVAR model, however, the dominating regime never switches back to the pre-Financial crisis regime (in our sample period), although the second regime obtains mixing weights clearly larger than zero in the late 2010 and several relatively large mixing weights in the early 2011.}